 Firefighters arrived to find heavy smoke coming from the front door.

-Firefighters quickly extinguished the fire, was determined to be from unattended candles in the closet, HCFR officials said.
+Firefighters quickly extinguished the fire, which was determined to have been caused by unattended candles in the closet, HCFR officials said.

 The home suffered smoke damage.